AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_gpr.rst

 * :option:`--projects` options might be added to designate specific projects to operate on within the root dependency closure.
-As soon as one such option is used, the root project itself needs to be listed explicitely as well to be considered.
+As soon as one such option is used, the root project itself needs to be listed explicitly as well to be considered.

 * With :option:`--recursive` anywhere in addition, the set of projects to be